grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "And how far behind are our fucking malformed pursuers?"

-"Fewer than 10 nautical miles."
+"Fewer than ten nautical miles."

 "Shit.
 Ah fucking well.
 Up we go boys!
 Hemi, want to let some air into the main ballast?"